LCOGT/lcogtsnpipe/manual.md

     lscloop.py -n 2016cok -e 20160528-20180104 -s psf
     ```

 3. Check the PSF and image quality.
 Run the `checkpsf` stage with the `--show`.
 I like to do this by filter so I can develop a good baseline of what a field should look like in a given filter.
 Inspect each PSF and each image, the stars used to build are marked in blue if you use the `--no_iraf` flag.
 Mark the PSFs that you want to redo with `n` and the images that you never want to see again as `b` (this sets the quality to 1, you have to run the `checkquality -b quality` stage to recover these files).
 See https://www.overleaf.com/read/sccbqgnhwyfh for a description of different PSF shapes you may see.
+In addition to the PSF, you should look at which stars are identified in the image as these will be used for the flux calibration later.
 **Example for checking r-band images**
     ```
     ds9&